SWP Evaluation Showcase

 Context Provided

-Complete SWP documentation, all 6 domain frameworks (General, Healthcare, Robotics, Legal, EdTech, Finance), and sample tagged documents.
+Complete SWP documentation, all 7 domain frameworks (General, Healthcare, Robotics, Legal, EdTech, Finance, AI-Agents), and sample tagged documents.

 Question Types